-The Company generally recognizes revenue upon delivery of goods to customers or purchasers, or upon completion of services rendered.
+The Company generates revenue primarily from generation and delivery of energy to the national grid or purchasers.
 Delivery is deemed complete when the risks and rewards associated with ownership have been transferred to the buyer as contractually agreed, compensation has been contractually established and collection of the resulting receivable is probable.
 Revenue is measured at the fair value of the consideration received or receivable and is recognised only when it is probable that the economic benefits associated with the transaction will flow to the Company and the amount can be measured reliably.